YaolingYang/HTRX/README.md

 Step 1: select candidate models;
 Step 2: select the best model using 10-fold cross-validation.

-We also proposed "cumulative HTRX" to perform HTRX on longer haplotypes, i.e. haplotypes which include more than 7 SNPs.
+We also proposed "cumulative HTRX" that enables HTRX to run on longer haplotypes, i.e. haplotypes which include more than 7 SNPs.
+That's because there are $$3^N-1$$ different haplotypes when a region contains $$N$$ SNPs.

 ## Examples:
 [HTRX_simulation.R](https://github.com/YaolingYang/HTRX/blob/main/HTRX_simulation.R)